HokAI — Find the Right AI Tool

 LLMs — Free tiers of ChatGPT, Claude, Gemini.
 Open-source models (Llama, Mistral) via free hosting.

-Coding — Codeium, Tabnine free.
-Some open-source Copilot alternatives.
+Coding — Codeium, Tabnine free, some open-source Copilot alternatives.

 Image — Stable Diffusion (self-hosted or free tiers).
 Multiple platforms with limited free credits.